Message to our patients – update on the COVID-19 booster programme

 Please note this refers to your immediate ethnicity NOT where you were born.

-We will be sending texts to patients during November and December to update their ethnicity.
+We will be sending texts to patients to update their ethnicity.
 If you have received a text from us asking for you to confirm your ethnicity, please respond by texting back your ethnicity group, e.g. White-Irish or Asian-Bangladeshi.
 Will then update your medical record.

 - White – British or NI